-Proposition No. 4 provides for a new Article VII, Education which governs public education The amendment calls for an equitable system of free public schools below the college level.
+Proposition No. 4 provides for a new Article VII, Education, which governs public education, The amendment calls for an equitable system of free public schools below the college level.
 The system must provide each individual an equal educational opportunity but may provide local enrichment of educational programs.
-The Permanent and Available Available University Funds for the use of the University (CONTINUED ON LAST PAGE for the 1975 4-H Awards Program and barbecue Saturday at the Civic Center.
-Good food and excellent entertainment was enjoyed by
+The as do the Permanent and Available University Funds for the use of the University (CONTINUED ON LAST PAGE)